What is a purchasing manager?

 Should purchasing managers consider obtaining a certification?

 Yes, a certification may expedite career advancement and showcase your commitment to the profession.
-Certifications like Certified Purchasing Professional (CPP) or Certified Professional in Supply Management (CPSM) can greatly enhance your job prospects.
+Certifications like the Certified Purchasing Professional (CPP) or Certified Professional in Supply Management (CPSM) can greatly enhance your job prospects.

 How can networking be beneficial for a purchasing manager?